It's Vacances Time in France, but Where do the Locals Go?

 Incidentally, this area is also home to the Pic du Midi, Europe’s highest planetarium.
 A cable car ride takes enthusiasts to the observatory terrace and fantastic views.
 Being this high up, naturally, the Vallée de Gavarnie area is well-liked for winter ski trips and trekking.

-Those preferring the calmer waters of the Mediterranean Sea will head off towards Perpignan and the French Catalan coast.
+Those preferring the calmer waters of the Mediterranean Sea will head off towards Perpignan and the Catalan coast.
 For families, in particular, Argelès-sur-Mer, with its 11-kilometre-long sandy beach, is popular.
 With lots of campsites, a blue flag awarded to Argelès Plage for the quality of water, beach cleanliness, and safe swimming conditions, it’s a super family destination.

 Some favour a more rugged setting.
 They enjoy the rocky coves of the Vermeille coast between Argelès-sur-Mer and the Costa Brava in Spain.
 Hidden beaches often tricky to access; snorkelling adventures, snoozing peacefully on la plage or exploring historic towns such as Collioure, there’s lots of variety.